gjy3035/GCC-CL/README.md

 # GCC-CL

-GCC-CL(**GCC** dataset **C**ollector and **L**abeler) is a tool for creating synethic crowd images dataset.
-It consist two parts, collector and labeler, which are used to generate image information and generate input/output for crowd count model respectively.
+GCC-CL(**GCC** dataset **C**ollector and **L**abeler) is a tool for generating synethic crowd image datasets.
+It consists of two parts, collector and labeler, which are used to generate image information and generate input/output for crowd count model respectively.

 **Attention!!!** All mods must be used in the offline version of GTA V.